John Magee (bishop): Paul VI

 The now Saint Paul VI treated Magee kindly and paternally; both joined on the Feast Day of St. John the Baptist to celebrate their name day.
 On their last such encounter Paul VI gave Magee an icon of St. John the Baptist that he received from the King of Jordan.
 When Paul VI was beatified in October 2014 Magee travelled to Rome where he led the procession of bishops.

 John Paul I

-In his own words, Magee recounted the contested events surrounding the death of Pope John Paul I, explaining that he found the pope dead in his bed on the morning on 28 September 1978 (Lighthouse Catholic Media, NRP, 2008, entitled "Untold Stories of the Last Three Popes").
-While Magee was the first to summon assistance, he explains that the nun who served him coffee each morning was, in fact, the first to discover the pope dead, when she realised he had not opened the door to accept his morning beverage (Lighthouse Catholic Media, NRP, 2008, entitled "Untold Stories of the Last Three Popes").

-In a radio interview in 1990, RTÉ religious affairs correspondent Kieron Wood asked Magee why he had claimed that he found the body of the dead Pope, when it was then public knowledge that the body had been found by a nun.
-"I did find the body of His Holiness", he replied.
-"I just didn't find it first."

 John Paul II

-He remained for a time in the same capacity with Pope John Paul II but, in 1982, was appointed papal Master of Pontifical Liturgical Celebrations and continued in this post until 17 February 1987 when he was appointed Bishop of the Diocese of Cloyne, in Ireland.
+He remained for a time in the same capacity with Pope John Paul II until appointed papal Master of Pontifical Liturgical Celebrations in 1982, and was appointed Bishop of the Diocese of Cloyne, Ireland on 17 February 1987.
 He was consecrated bishop on 17 March 1987, St. Patrick's Day, by Pope John Paul II at St. Peter's Basilica in the Vatican.

 On 28 April 1981 Magee travelled, without the knowledge or approval of the Vatican's Secretariat of State, to Long Kesh Prison outside Belfast, Northern Ireland, to meet with IRA hunger striker Bobby Sands.
-Magee sought to convince Sands to end his hunger strike; this attempt was unsuccessful and Sands died one week later.
+Magee sought, unsuccessfully, to convince Sands to end his hunger strike; Sands died the following week.

-In January 2007, Cardinal Stanisław Dziwisz, Archbishop of Kraków and former private secretary of Pope John Paul II for forty years, published a book of reminiscences of his life with the Pope entitled Una Vita con Karol (Rizzoli, Milan).
-Although Dziwisz mentions other colleagues such as Archbishop Kabongo and Monsignor Thu, who also acted as private secretaries to the Pope, he does not mention John Magee at any point in the 250-page book.
-However, in May 2008, Cardinal Dziwisz was "surprised" when it was put to him that Bishop Magee was the only papal secretary not to be mentioned by name.
-Indeed, at Pope John Paul II's request, Dziwisz presented to Magee as a gift the last cassock that the Pope wore before he died.